-- AT&T Deprioritization occurs at different amounts depending on the plan.
+- AT&T - deprioritization occurs at different amounts depending on the plan.
 The smallest unlimited plan is always susceptible while the other two are 22GB and 50GB respectively.

-- T-Mobile Deprioritization occurs at 50GB
+- T-Mobile - deprioritization occurs at 50GB.

 What's important to know here is that you might not get throttled no matter how much data you've used in one month and that it might only be temporary if you do.
-Verizon spells this out in their terms and conditions pretty well, and the other three follow the same sort of policy even if they aren't as clear.
+Verizon spells this out in their terms and conditions pretty well, and the others follow the same sort of policy even if they aren't as clear.

 "Times of congestion" means there are more users who need data access than the cell site is able to effectively serve.
 If you work in a big city, you might see service worsen if you go out for lunch.
 A lot of others are out for lunch and the cell sites have trouble keeping up.
 Throttling speeds down to a crawl for users who are over the soft limit is a great way to ease that congestion because it allows someone else to get more bandwidth.
 And a slow connection is better than a connection that drops because nobody is being throttled and the cell site can't switch and prioritize fast enough or efficiently enough.